Styx971/Unity-Car-Game/README.md

 # Styx971.github.io
 1. CarGameExe contains the executable for windows.

+-> Go to CarGameFixed directory
--> Go to CarGameExe
+-> Go to carGame_Data directory
+-> Extract sharedassets0 in the current directory
+-> Return to CarGameFixed directory
--> Double click on carGame.exe -> select settings and play
+-> Double click on carGame.exe
+-> select settings and play

 2. CarGameSourceCode contains the code